Lord Caitanya's Prasadam Pastimes, Part 7

 Bhaktivedanta Book Trust

-Dec 23, CANADA (SUN) The Sankirtan travels and prasadam pastimes of Sri Caitanya Mahaprabhu.
+Jul 25, 2011 CANADA (SUN) A re-presentation of the 2007 series on the Sankirtan travels and prasadam pastimes of Sri Caitanya Mahaprabhu.

 Sivananda Sena and Son Caitanya

 "From time to time, Advaita Acarya and others would invite Sri Caitanya Mahaprabhu for home-cooked rice and varieties of vegetables.

 They offered pungent preparations made with black pepper, sweet-and-sour preparations, ginger, salty preparations, limes, milk, yogurt, cheese, two or four kinds of spinach, soup made with bitter melon, eggplant mixed with nimba flowers, and fried patola.

 They also offered phula-badi, liquid mung dhal and many vegetables, all cooked according to the Lord's taste.